jaredly/hindley/Roadmap.md

 not just stepping through, let's supercharge it. click a variable, and it jumps to where that variable is replaced.

+Making the clickability...
+1) know at what stackliness a give loc (next) gets a type
+2) know at what stackliess we have a unify

 ##

 Stack showing